txt/ase23/docs/intro.md

 They can only give you answers."
 -- Pablo Picasso[^0]

-Sure, computers can make decisions.
-But they can also help us to learn more about the world around us
+> Sure, computers can make decisions.
+But they can also help us to learn more about the world around us.

 Welcome to the next era of software engineering: